algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-Unlike all previous segment tree implementations, a Fenwick tree is a structure where it is easier and more efficient to to calculate the sum on a subsegment as the difference of two prefix sums:
+Unlike all previous segment tree implementations, a Fenwick tree is a structure where it is easier and more efficient to calculate the sum on a subsegment as the difference of two prefix sums:

 ```c++
 // [l, r)